vespa-engine/documentation/en/contributing.md

 ## Issues
 We track issues in [GitHub issues](https://github.com/vespa-engine/vespa/issues).
-It is fine to submit issues also for feature requests and ideas, whether or not you intend to work on them.
+It is fine to submit issues also for feature requests and ideas, whether you intend to work on them or not.

-There is also a [ToDo list](https://github.com/vespa-engine/vespa/blob/master/TODO.md) for larger things which nobody are working on yet.
+There is also a [ToDo list](https://github.com/vespa-engine/vespa/blob/master/TODO.md) for larger things which no one are working on yet.

 ## Community
 If you have questions, want to share your experience or help others, please join our community on [Stack Overflow](http://stackoverflow.com/questions/tagged/vespa).